yankeebobo/statamicthemes.github.io/_articles/README.md

 ---
 {% raw %}

-Main snippet content goes in here, use markdown tags as you normall would.
+Main snippet content goes in here, use markdown tags as you normally would.

 {% endraw %}